Spitfire-Cluster-Community/ase-pe-pvp/docs/_terms/camo-projector.md

 <div class="markdown-alert markdown-alert-caution">
 <p class="markdown-alert-title">Caution</p>
-<p>The {% include term-link.html title="Camo Projector" %} mesh will disappear at a range where the other structures in your base are still visible.
+<p>The {% include link.html collection="glossary" title="Camo Projector" %} mesh will disappear at a range where the other structures in your base are still visible.
 Try to build it in an area that can't easily be viewed from afar.</p>
 </div>

 ## Video Guide